mledoze/countries/README.md

  - land area in km² (`area`)

 #### Additional data
-The [data](data) folder contains additional data such as the countries flags in SVG format.
+The [data](https://github.com/mledoze/countries/tree/master/data) folder contains additional data such as the countries GeoJSON outlines and flags in SVG format.

 ##Examples
 #####JSON